Klaus-in-Tech/snake-game/README.md

 This game was inspired by the classic Snake game and was built as a personal project by ME.

-The sound effects used in this game were obtained from [SoundBible](https://soundbible.com/).

 ## Acknowledgements

 Tutorial used to build the game: [Youtube Video](https://www.youtube.com/watch?v=SUtHKHwUKT4&t=1073s)